 Take your sporting event to unexpected locations.
-Think bowling in a NASCAR speedway, serving up beach volleyball near a palace or elevating karate competitions to the top of a skyscraper.
+Think bowling in a NASCAR speedway, serving up beach volleyball near a British palace or elevating karate competitions to the top of a skyscraper.
 The possibilities are endless.

 Download the SportsTravel's exclusive guide to finding creative sports event venues to learn how industry professionals transformed unique spaces into creative sports events venues.
 Sometimes all it takes is another look around a destination to discover the hidden treasures.